fahadAziz44/software-engineering-test-task/README.md

 ## 🙏 **Acknowledgments**

 This project evolved from a technical assessment into a comprehensive exploration of production-grade backend architecture.
 It represents the type of system I'd build for real-world use, with all the operational considerations that come with running services in production.

-**Key Learnings:**
-- How to achieve zero-downtime deployments with Kubernetes
-- The importance of health probes and graceful shutdown
-- Docker optimization techniques (98% size reduction)
-- Progressive deployment strategies (staging → production)
-- Structured logging for production observability
-- Security hardening at every layer

 ---